 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents given antianxiety medications.
-Antianxiety drugs are given to patients experiencing anxiety or depression.
+This indicates the percentage of residents prescribed antianxiety medications.
+These medications are given to patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term stay patients exhibiting depressive symptoms.
+This datapoint is a measure of the percentage of long-term residents exhibiting symptoms of depression.
+Many believe that this is a reasonable measure of quality of care.

 Appropriate Vaccine Usage